ctzurcanu/virtues/docs/volunteer.md

 ### Volunteer

+- a hero who sacrifices abundance for higher virtues
 - the act of willingly offering one's time and effort to help others
 - contribute to a cause without the expectation of financial compensation
 - performing tasks or providing services for individuals, communities, organizations, or the environment out of one's own free will